Jechen00/yolov3-pytorch/README.md

 <br></br>
 ## Custom Dataset Instructions
+An demonstration for how to create a custom dataset class can be found in this [Jupyter Notebook](https://github.com/Jechen00/yolov3-pytorch/blob/main/notebooks/custom_dataset_demo.ipynb).

 ### 1) Create a `.names` File
 This is a plain text file listing all class names in your custom dataset, with one class per line.
 For a reference: [data/voc/voc.names](https://github.com/Jechen00/yolov3-pytorch/blob/main/data/voc/voc.names)